 Other Risk Groups

-People with specific dietary restrictions or medical conditions, such as gout (where purine-rich foods might exacerbate symptoms), should consult a healthcare provider before consuming bone broth.
+Individuals with specific dietary restrictions or medical conditions, such as gout (where purine-rich foods may worsen symptoms), should consult a healthcare professional before consuming bone broth.

-Bone broth can be a healthy addition to your diet if consumed mindfully.
-Here’s how to enjoy it without overburdening your kidneys:
+Bone broth can be a nutritious addition to your meals when consumed thoughtfully.
+Here’s how to enjoy it without putting extra strain on your kidneys:

 Choosing Low-Sodium Bone Broth